This is a spiritual reflection on the way life in the U.S. has shifted over the past 4.5 decades.

 Why do we expect people to act morally when they’ve long lost the source of the moral compass?

-Why do we expect people to regard the immeasurable gift of human life when they’ve long lost a connection with who gave it to them, or the understanding that it was a gift to them in the first place at all, a gift they’re responsible to nurture?
+We are expecting people to regard the immeasurable gift of human life when they’ve long lost a connection with who gave it to them, or the understanding that it was a gift to them in the first place at all, a gift they’re responsible to nurture?
+Why?

 Why do we expect that as we continue to depart culturally from the source of infinite love as a regular part of our daily lives culturally in some regular form and practice, that we won’t experience more evil, hate, anger, sadness?